super-linter/super-linter/docs/descriptors/bash_shellcheck.md

 ## Configuration

+### shellcheck configuration

+- shellcheck has no known capability to configure custom rules
+- shellcheck has no known capability to inline-disable rules

+### Super-linter configuration

 | Variable | Description | Default value |
 | ----------------- | -------------- | -------------- |
 | VALIDATE_BASH_SHELLCHECK | Activate or deactivate shellcheck | `true` |